Indonesia's Mount Sinabung spews huge ash column | DW | 02.03.2021

-An Indonesian volcano has erupted, spewing a huge column of ash up to five kilometers meters into the sky.
+An Indonesian volcano has erupted, spewing a huge column of ash up to 5 kilometers into the sky.
 People have been told to avoid the area.

-It's thought that a large lava dome below the surface could explode at any time Mount Sinabung spews volcanic materials during an eruption

 Indonesia's Mount Sinabung erupted early on Tuesday, throwing a spectacular column of ash into the sky.